Conversion of COR to SAFE

 Provide Annual Documentation

-COR Certified companies converting as SAFE employers can use the SAFE Conversion Audit and provide two documents in place of an annual SAFE Companies audit:
+COR Certified companies may use the SAFEConversion Audit Form and provide two documents in place of an annual SAFE Companies audit for SAFE certification:

-- The Quality Assurance report letter from AgSafe, BCCSA, ESC or SafetyDriven dated within the last 12 months
+- The Quality Assurance report letter from their COR Certifying Partner dated within the last 12 months.

-- Proof the person who completed the Forestry Safety Overview Course is still a permanent employee.
-A signed declaration by company management on company letterhead is sufficient.
+- Name of the person who completed the Forestry Safety Overview Course and is still a permanent employee.

 The company (or defined portion) is issued a SAFE Certificate and is added to the SAFE Certified list.